cache2k/cache2k/src/site/markdown/0/UPCOMING.md

 If something is listed here it might affect an existing application and updating is recommended.

 ## Fixes and Improvements

 Fixes of corner cases that are most likely not affecting any existing applications and improvements are listed here.

   * `ExceptionPropagator` gets structured context information about exception
+  * Eviction: Don't generate ghost entries when no eviction is needed.
+Improves performance when cache is operated below the maximum capacity.

 ## API Changes and new methods

   * Classes/interfaces: AnyBuilder, BaseAnyBuilder and RootAnyBuilder removed; Originally intended for fluent